-Ms. Emma Schroeder, Assistant Director, Cyber Statecraft Initiative, ESchroeder@atlanticcouncil.org
+Mr. Alexander Beatty, Program Assistant, Cyber Statecraft Initiative, ABeatty@AtlanticCouncil.org

 Competition Rules

 Rule 1.
 Format

 The Cyber 9/12 Strategy Challenge consists of a cyber-attack scenario that evolves over the course of the exercise, prompting teams to modify their policy priorities and recommendations as part of successive oral presentations.